 When I teach, people always ask me what the best sized hoop is.
 My answer is normally the one that feels right to you.
 If you are not happy holding and using it, you won't enjoy your stitching.

-A smaller hoop will be easier to handle, and will tend to keep the fabric more taut than a larger one.
+Keep in mind that a smaller hoop will be easier to handle, and will keep the fabric more taut than a larger one.

-Hoops are generally available in sizes from 4 inch to 12 inch diameter.
+Hoops are available in sizes from 4 inches to 12 inch diameter.
 I find the 5, 6 or 8 inch sizes are most useful.

 Find some spare fabric, not too flimsy mind, that will fit in your embroidery hoop.
-Tack your embroidery fabric onto the middle of it, making sure it is securely held in place on all four sides.
+Securely hold your embroidery fabric in place on all four sides by tacking it onto the middle.
 I use a large backstitch for this.

-Good quality wooden embroidery hoops will usually have a brass adjustment screw that you can tighten when necessary to keep the fabric as tight as a drum.
-In fact I keep a small flat headed screwdriver in my workbox so that I can tighten it as much as possible.
-If you can flick your fingers against the fabric in the hoop and hear a drum like sound then you know it is just right for stitching on.
+Good quality wooden embroidery hoops will usually have a brass screw that you can adjust when necessary to keep the fabric as tight as a drum.
+In fact, I keep a small flat headed screwdriver in my workbox so that I can tighten it as much as possible.
+If you can flick your fingers against the fabric in the hoop and hear a drum-like sound, then you know it is just right for stitching on.

 You should find that the screw is no longer in the way.